 Base salaries for NEOs, including that of the CEO, are set according to the responsibilities of the position, the specific skills and experience of the individual and the competitive market for executive talent.
 The Compensation Committee reviews salaries annually and adjusts them as appropriate to reflect changes in market conditions, individual performance and responsibilities, and the Company's financial position.
-The aggregate value of our total cash compensation (base salary and targeted bonus) for NEOs is generally targeted at approximately between the 50th and 60th percentile of executive compensation of the compensation peer group, depending on position, with the intent that superior performance under incentive bonus plans would enable the executive to elevate total cash compensation to levels that are above the average of comparable companies.
+When reviewing salaries, the Compensation Committee references the 50th and 60th percentile of total cash compensation (base salary and target bonus) of the compensation peer group, based on position, with the intent that superior performance under incentive bonus plans would enable the executive to elevate total cash compensation to levels that are above the average of comparable companies.

-Following a review of the above factors and the data for the 2019 compensation peer group, the Compensation Committee believed it was necessary and appropriate to increase the base salaries of each of the NEOs as set forth in the table below to remain market competitive and reward the NEOs for their contributions to the Company's business:
+Following a review of the above factors and the data for the 2020 compensation peer group, the Compensation Committee believed it was necessary and appropriate to increase the base salaries of each of the NEOs as set forth in the table below to remain market competitive and reward the NEOs for their contributions to the Company's business:

-Name 2018 Base Salary Increase to 2018 Base Salary 2019 Base Salary
+Name 2019 Base Salary Increase to 2019 Base Salary 2020 Base Salary

-Patrick Harshman \$514,500 3% \$529,935
+Patrick Harshman \$529,935 3% \$543,833

-Sanjay Kalra \$320,000 12% \$357,000
+Sanjay Kalra \$357,000 10% \$392,700

-Nimrod Ben-Natan (1) \$336,835 3% \$346,940
+Nimrod Ben-Natan (1) \$375,659 3% \$386,929

-Neven Haltmayer \$329,321 3% \$339,201
+Neven Haltmayer \$339,201 3% \$349,377

+Ian Graham (2) \$261,820 23% \$321,083

-Eric Louvet \$250,000 5% \$262,500
+Eric Louvet \$262,500 3% \$270,375